pabiney-msr/MSR_Winter_Project/README.md

 ### [Q-learning](https://en.wikipedia.org/wiki/Q-learning "Q-learning")
 > “**Q-learning** is a model-free [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning "reinforcement learning") technique.
 Specifically, Q-learning can be used to find an optimal action-selection policy for any given (finite) [Markov decision process](https://en.wikipedia.org/wiki/Markov_decision_process "Markov decision process") (MDP).
 It works by learning an [action-value function](https://en.wikipedia.org/w/index.php?title=Action-value_function "action-value function") that ultimately gives the expected utility of taking a given action in a given state and following the optimal policy thereafter.”

-**Steps** |
+**Weekly** | **Steps**
 --- | ---
 **Week 1** | **Week 5**
-1. Create GitHub | 27.
-Add goal maximization to the experiment
-2. Create Readme | 28.
-Research reinforcement learning
-3. Create Git Ignore | 29.
-Incorporate reinforcement learning to the training model
-4. Create Folder Hierarchy | 30.
-Estimate time needed for experiment to execute
- | (if the amount of time needed for the experiment to execute is longer
-**Week 2** | than practical, reevaluate experiment to reduce the estimated time)
+~~1.
+Add Visual Boy Advance to Project~~ | 29.
+Research reinforcement learning ~~2.
+Add Pokemon Red/Blue ROM to Project~~ | 30.
+Incorporate reinforcement learning to the training model ~~3.
+Add Back-up game (Puzzle Bobble) ROM to Project~~ | 31.
+Estimate time needed for experiment to execute (if the amount of time needed for the experiment to execute is longer than practical, reevaluate experiment to reduce the estimated time)
-5. Add Visual Boy Advance to Project | 31.
-Debug code with the smallest ranges possible to save time
-6. Add Pokemon Red/Blue ROM to Project | 32.
-Begin execution of experiment
+~~4.
+Create GitHub~~ | 32.
+Debug code with the smallest ranges possible to save time ~~5.
+Create File for AI in Python~~ | 33.
+Begin execution of experiment ~~6.
+Create .gitignore~~ |
-7. Create File for AI in Python |
-8. Create Launch File | **Week 6**
+~~7.
+Install Ubuntu 16.04 on Test laptop~~ | **Week 6**
-9. Send Screen of Visual Boy Advance as input to AI | 33.
+ | 34.
 Evaluate findings of experiment
-10. Send commands from AI to Visual Boy Advance | 34.
+**Week 2** | 35.
 First outline of paper
-11. Add graph/chart output | 35.
+~~8.
+Create Readme for GitHub~~ | 36.
 Add experiment to outline
-| 36.
+9. Send Screen of VBA-M as input to AI | 37.
 Add findings to outline
-**Week 3** | 37.
+10. Send commands from AI to VBA-M | 38.
 Final research if needed
-12. Record emulator screen and audio for debugging | 38.
+11. Create Folder Hierarchy | 39.
 Add research to outline
-13. Incorporate debug log file output | 39.
+12. Create Launch File | 40.
 Convert outline to rough draft
-14. Incorporate pickle to preserve neural network models | 40.
+13. Record emulator screen and audio for debugging | 41.
 Explain choices made for training parameters
-15. Research CNN layers | 41.
+14. Incorporate debug log file output | 42.
 Compare findings to research
-16. Create experiment with CNN layer(s) |
+ |
-17. Research LSTM RNN layer(s) | **Week 7**
+**Week 3** | **Week 7**
-18. Add LSTM RNN layer(s) to experiment | 42.
+15. Add graph/chart output | 43.
 Proofread/fix rough draft
- | 43.
-Add formatting to paper
-**Week 4** | 44.
-Add illustrations to paper
+16. Research CNN layers | 44.
+Add formatting & illustrations to paper
-19. Research fully connected layers | 45.
-Have someone Northwestern that is knowledgeable on Neural
-20. Add fully connected layer(s) to experiment | Networks proofread and/or edit the latest rough draft
+17. Create experiment with CNN layer(s) | 45.
+Have someone Northwestern that is knowledgeable on NNs proofread and/or edit the latest rough draft
-21. Research dropout layers | 46.
+18. Research LSTM RNN layer(s) | 46.
 Finalize research paper
-22. Add dropout layer(s) to experiment | 47.
+19. Add LSTM RNN layer(s) to experiment | 47.
 Self publish research paper to website
+20. Research fully connected layers |
+21. Add fully connected layer(s) to experiment |
+|
+**Week 4** |
+22. Research dropout layers |
+23. Add dropout layer(s) to experiment |
-23. Research Q-Learning |
+24. Research Q-Learning |
-24. Incorporate training with Q-Learning |
+25. Incorporate training with Q-Learning |
-25. Identify and research hyper-parameters of the NN |
+26. Identify and research hyper-parameters of the NN |
-26. Incorporate hyper-parameters of the NN to the experiment |
+27. Incorporate hyper-parameters of the NN |
+28. Add goal maximization to the experiment |